Portion/Yield:Serves 4 - 6

 - 100g celery, 5mm diced

-- flaked cooked braised shin of beef
+- flaked cooked beef shin

 - 2tbs chopped mixed soft herbs such as chervil, chives and parsley

-- warm freshly cooked creamy mashed potatoes
+- 600g cooked creamy mashed potato, still warm

 Add a ladle of the braising stock at a time, stir well.
 Only add enough stock to coat the meat and vegetables.
 Do not use too much stock as this will make the cottage pie filling too wet.